 If you are heading for the Funicular to take you up to Petrin Park then consider visiting the Monument to Victims of Communism as it is less than 200 metres away.

 Czechoslovakia formed in 1918 as a democratic Republic.
 After World War Two it was still a democratic Republic but now the Communist Party had a larger say.
-In 1948 the Communist Party staged a successful coup and took full control.
+Following the 1948 Communist Coup they took full control.
 Obviously there were many people who did not like the Communist Party taking over the country and over the next 42 years this resistance to them took many forms.
 Some people were expelled from the country, others imprisoned, many died.
 The Monument to Victims of Communism in Prague was erected in their memory.